fossabot/wordpress-plugin/README.md

 ### Building all plugin JavaScript / CSS

-For any LESS changes you'll need to run `gulp`.
-For any JavaScript or SCSS changes you'll need to run `gulp` _along with_ our Webpack build.
-This is because currently, `gulp` is handling our old (v1) JavaScript, while Webpack is handling our new Gutenberg stuff.

 -   First install node
 -   Run `npm install` or `yarn` in the root folder to install the packages

-#### Gulp:

--   Run `gulp` which will run the default tasks and watch for changes

-#### Webpack (for Gutenberg):

 -   Run `npm run start:selz` or `npm run start:izettle` to compile/run in dev mode and watch for changes
 -   Run `npm run build:selz` or `npm run build:izettle` to build production-ready code
 -   Run `npm run build` to build production-ready code _for both plugins_